This release contains statistics on children accommodated in secure children's homes, including:

 Figures relate to a snapshot of the position on 31 March each year, except for 2020 when the reference date was changed to 29 February to reflect the position in secure children's homes before the coronavirus (COVID-19) pandemic and the national lockdown.

-Children accommodated in secure children's homes increased by 16% (23 more children) to 165.
-Since 2010, there has been a gradual decline in children accommodated in secure children's homes.
-The increase this year is likely to be due to lower figures last year due to the ongoing impact of the COVID-19 pandemic.
+Children accommodated in secure children's homes decreased by 16% (26 fewer children) to 139.
+Since 2010, there has been an overall gradual decline in children accommodated in secure children's homes.

 Download all data available in this release as a compressed ZIP file

 Secure children's homes provide a safe place where very vulnerable children and young people can receive the care, support and education they need.
-Children can be placed in secure children's homes either by local authorities or the Youth Custody Service (YCS).
+Beds within secure children's homes are either contracted to the Youth Custody Service (YCS), or are available to local authorities (LAs) for welfare or criminal justice placements, so children can be placed within these children's homes either by LAs or the YCS.
 The YCS place vulnerable children when they are remanded to custody by the courts or are serving a custodial sentence.
 Local authorities place children when no other type of placement can keep them safe as they are a significant risk to themselves or others.

 Places contracted to the Ministry of Justice (MoJ)

-These are based on the number of children accommodated in relation to the number of places approved by the Secretary of State.
+These are based on the number of children accommodated in relation to the number of places for which the home has approval to operate with

 Children detained or sentenced and placed by the YCS include children detained for, or convicted of, a serious offence under the Powers of Criminal Courts (Sentencing) Act 2000 or the Criminal Justice Act 2003; or subject to a Supervision Order with a residence requirement or a Detention and Training Order under the Powers of Criminal Courts (Sentencing) Act 2000.